scg-unibe-ch/ese2017-team6/documentation/SRSTeam6.md

 > 4. The user types in valid credentials for the new address.
 > 5. The user clicks on the 'submit' button.
 > 6. The system can't find the address in GoogleMaps or can't calculate a distance to any of the existing addresses.
 > 7. The user sees his inputs an can now select if he saves the address anyway ('submit anyway').
 If that's not the case, he can go back to the overwiev.
+When he saves the address anyway, the address can only be used as a domicil address for the customer but not as a delivery address.

 * *Postcondition:*
 The address is saved in the system.